HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/automation/dx-oidc-automation.md

 ### Softgroups with DB2

-If you want to enable the softgroups with DB2 database, please create a softgroup database by using the following SQL commands.
+If you want to enable the softgroups with DB2 database, create a softgroup database by using the following SQL commands.

 ```sh